marklchaves/ini-bali/README.md

 Iya, you read that right. an AMP Story running as a PWA. sick.

 "Ini Bali" means "this is Bali".
 AMP means mobile first.
 AMP Story means Snapchat/IG style story.
-PWA means more control over browser caching and can run offline if needed.
+PWA means more control over browser caching, **installable**, and can run _offline_ if needed.

 ---